khademullah/Pcap2HDL/CONTRIBUTING.md

 ## Pull requests only

 Do not push to `main`.
-Fork (or a feature branch), open a pull request against `main`, and wait for review.
-Direct commits to `main` are for the maintainer only.
+Fork (or a feature branch), please open a pull request against `main`, and wait for review.

 ```bash
 git checkout -b my-change